 Although typically not directly life-threatening, AFIB can have a devastating effect on one's life, yet there is very real hope to both minimize total AFIB burden in our lives and regain long-term freedom from all arrhythmia.

-he AFIB Report was started in January of 2001 as a vehicle for sharing our collective findings with fellow afibbers.
-Our LAF Forum saw its first posting in September 2000 and now contains over 150,000 contributions afibbers around the world.
+The AFIB Report was started in January of 2001 as a vehicle for sharing our collective findings with fellow afibbers.
+Our Afib Forum saw its first posting in September 2000 and now contains over 150,000 contributions afibbers around the world.

 www.afibbers.org and The AFIB Report are truly the place for information about atrial fibrillation.
 Please join us and contribute your experiences as well.